MarkusAI/rA9/CONTRIBUTING.md

 # Contributing guide
-If you want to contribute this project, there are three things should be kept.
+If you want to contribute to this project, there are three things should be kept.

 ## 1. Do not vandal the code for any reason.
 Vandalism is strictly restricted.